BenoitMC/minifeed.rails/README.md

 - Ruby
 - Postgresql

-Minifeed is designed to be easy to install and maintain, simplicity is preferred over performances.
-So it has :
+Minifeed is designed to be easy to install and maintain, simplicity is preferred over performances, so it has :

 - No extra dependencies like Redis or ElasticSearch
 - No file storage